Juliette Carrillo: Education

-Carrillo received her BA in Theatre Arts from the University of California at Santa Cruz before obtaining her MFA in directing from the Yale School of Drama.
+Carrillo received her BA in Theatre Arts from the University of California, Santa Cruz before obtaining her MFA in directing from the Yale School of Drama.

 Career

 Carrillo has directed several premieres of new plays and often collaborates with Hispanic playwrights.
-She directed the world premiere of “Lydia” by Octavio Solis at the Denver Theater Center, and its subsequent productions at Mark Taper Forum and Yale Repertory Theater.
-The New York Times said of the play, “Seductive and strong.
-Juliette Carrillo has directed with enormous skill and knowing compassion.”
+She directed the world premiere of "Lydia" by Octavio Solis at the Denver Theater Center, and its subsequent productions at Mark Taper Forum and Yale Repertory Theater.
+The New York Times said of the play, "Seductive and strong.
+Juliette Carrillo has directed with enormous skill and knowing compassion."

-Other World and West Coast premieres include Nilo Cruz’ “Anna in The Tropics,” Jose Rivera’s “References to Salvador Dalí Make Me Hot”; and Karen Zacarías’ “Jane of the Jungle” at South Coast Repertory; Eduardo Machado’s “The Cook” and Isaac Gomez’ adaptation of “I Am Not Your Perfect Mexican Daughter” at Seattle Repertory Theater; Sam Shepard’s “Eyes for Consuela” at the Magic Theatre; Karen Zacarías’ “Oliverio” at the Kennedy Center; Octavio Solis’ “Lethe” at Cornerstone Theater; Carmen Aguirre's “Anywhere But Here” at The Electric Company; Melinda Lopez’ “Sonia Flew” at Laguna Playhouse; and Benjamin Benne's “Alma” at Center Theatre Group.
+Other World and West Coast premieres include Nilo Cruz' "Anna in the Tropics," Jose Rivera's "References to Salvador Dalí Make Me Hot"; and Karen Zacarías' "Jane of the Jungle" at South Coast Repertory; Eduardo Machado’s "The Cook" and Isaac Gomez' adaptation of "I Am Not Your Perfect Mexican Daughter" at Seattle Repertory Theater; Sam Shepard's "Eyes for Consuela" at the Magic Theatre; Karen Zacarías' "Oliverio" at the Kennedy Center; Octavio Solis’ "Lethe" at Cornerstone Theater; Carmen Aguirre's "Anywhere But Here" at The Electric Company; Melinda Lopez' "Sonia Flew" at Laguna Playhouse; and Benjamin Benne's "Alma" at Center Theatre Group.

-Her other American regional theater productions include “Two Trains Running” by August Wilson at Arena Stage, and “The Sign on Sidney Brustein’s Window” by Lorraine Hansberry and “Mojada” by Luis Alfaro at the Oregon Shakespeare Festival.
+Her other American regional theater productions include "Two Trains Running" by August Wilson at Arena Stage, and "The Sign on Sidney Brustein's Window" by Lorraine Hansberry and "Mojada" by Luis Alfaro at the Oregon Shakespeare Festival.

 As an ensemble member of Cornerstone Theater, Carrillo has directed numerous productions and collaborated with communities in creating original work.
 She has worked with communities such as the Los Angeles River community, the addiction and recovery community, the senior community, and the Hindu community.
-Productions she directed at Cornerstone include “The Cardinal” by Cusi Cram, “Bliss Point” by Shishir Kurup, “It’s All Bueno” by Sigrid Gilmer, “Touch The Water” by Julie Hébert, “Warriors Don’t Cry” adapted by Eisa Davis, “As Vishnu Dreams” by Shishir Kurup, and “House on Mango Street” by Sandra Cisnersos.
+Productions she directed at Cornerstone include "The Cardinal" by Cusi Cram, "Bliss Point" by Shishir Kurup, "It’s All Bueno" by Sigrid Gilmer, "Touch The Water" by Julie Hébert, "Warriors Don’t Cry" adapted by Eisa Davis, "As Vishnu Dreams" by Shishir Kurup, and "House on Mango Street" by Sandra Cisnersos.

-Carrillo was an Artistic Associate at South Coast Repertory for seven years, directing in their season and running the Hispanic Playwright's Project, which collaborated with Latino playwrights such as Jose Rivera and Nilo Cruz.
+Carrillo was an artistic associate at South Coast Repertory for seven years, directing in their season and running the Hispanic Playwright's Project, which collaborated with Latino playwrights such as Jose Rivera and Nilo Cruz.

 Carrillo has also ventured into film directing and screenwriting.
-She participated in the American Film Institute Directing Workshop for Women, where she wrote and directed the short film “Spiral”.
+She participated in the American Film Institute Directing Workshop for Women, where she wrote and directed the short film "Spiral".
 It was screened at film festivals in the United States and Europe.
-Carrillo wrote the screenplay “SuperChicas”, which was selected for the National Association of Latino Independent Producer’s Latino Producer’s Lab in Santa Fe.
+Carrillo wrote the screenplay "SuperChicas", which was selected for the National Association of Latino Independent Producer’s Latino Producer’s Lab in Santa Fe.
 The screenplay was then selected for the Emerging Narratives pitchfest at Independent Film Week, and endorsed by Francis Ford Coppola.
 Carrillo also participated in the Honolulu 48 Hour Film Project, where her short film a-litter-a-tion won Best Overall, Best Writing, and Best Acting.

-Carrillo is currently the Head of Directing program at the University of California Irvine Claire Trevor School of the Arts.
+Carrillo is currently the Head of Directing program at the Claire Trevor School of the Arts.